 Today’s businesses have a toolkit of technical solutions to set up working relationships with employees far and wide through voice, computer, video connections, and offsite work-sharing spaces.
-Coworkers can share files on a remote network server or on the cloud, and managers can use nontraditional methods to monitor activity and performance.
-Many employers and employees had to make significant changes to their workforce operations and pivot to remote work environments due to the Covid-19 pandemic.
-Although there were tremendous challenges at first, many employees became comfortable with their new work spaces away from their traditional offices.
+Coworkers can share files on a remote network server or the cloud, and managers can use nontraditional methods to monitor activity and performance.
+Many employers and employees had to make significant changes to their workforce operations and pivot to remote work environments due to the COVID-19 pandemic.
+Although there were tremendous challenges at first, many employees became comfortable with their new workspaces away from their traditional offices.
 It is likely that some form of remote work will continue in many industries as it has been seen to provide many benefits.

 First, it is a powerful recruiting tool for people who want to balance their work and personal lives.
 It allows employees to work a more flexible schedule to care for children or older relatives while maintaining a career and earning income.
 Individuals with ability challenges also prefer the flexibility that telecommuting affords them.
-Telecommuting also reduces the hours that employees spend traveling to and from the job.
-Remote workers can continue to do their jobs despite weather conditions that impede travel, as well they are not exposed to sick coworkers and may take fewer sick days.
+Telecommuting also reduces the hours that employees spend travelling to and from the job.
+Remote workers can continue to do their jobs despite weather conditions that impede travel, and they are not exposed to sick coworkers and may take fewer sick days.
 Lastly, workers may enjoy higher productivity without the distractions of a traditional office setting, like water-cooler gossip and long lunches.

 Despite the benefits of remote work, there are some concerns as well.
-One major disadvantages of remote work is related to loneliness and feelings of isolation.
+One major disadvantage of remote work is related to loneliness and feelings of isolation.
 Corporate culture is not easy to convey over distance, and it is harder to collaborate.
 The likelihood of miscommunication increases when everything must be transmitted electronically or virtually.
 It is also more difficult for employers to monitor some kinds of work-related progress when an employee is working remotely.
 As well, some employees have found negative impacts to their productivity due to distractions in their home, or do to the lack of a proper home office with which to work from.
 The remote worker may also have qualms about privacy when his or her personal life inevitably intersects with the workday (as when a family member walks into the room or the dog barks during a conference call).
-To learn more about the future of work check out this paper by the Information and Communications Technology Council.
+To learn more about the future of work, check out this paper by the Information and Communications Technology Council.